ShivamThakur7667/DevTinder-web/README.md

 -> You shouuld not be access other routes without login -> If token is not present, redirect user to login page -> Login Feature done
+-> Get the feed and add the feed in the store
+-> Build the user card on feed